plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 of each of the A-Ci curves with the good point in dark and the bad points in red.
 You can find some examples in the different dataset folders.

-We are usually quite severe on the quality analysis to only keep the curves where the estimation of Vcmax will be good.
-If we have doubts on the quality of the data we tend to remove them from the final curated data.

     Aci_data=read.csv(file='Aci_data.csv')
     knitr::kable(Aci_data)